ChristianGlassi/ColorPicker/README.md

 # See Colors

- A beginner react project that uses React concepts like State and Components in order to create an app that allows you to enter and see a color, temporarily store that color as a set buttons you can switch between.
+ A beginner Reactjs project that uses React concepts like State and Components in order to create an app that allows you to enter and see a color, temporarily store that color as a set button you can switch between.

 ## Motivation
 I needed something to build and did not want to copy the Reactjs Tic Tac Toe tutorial.
 I also really like seeing different colors.

 ## Tech/framework used

 <b>Built with</b>
 - [Reactjs](https://reactjs.org/)

 ## Features
-In order for a button to be created and the color box to show a color, the input needs to be an actual color.
-In order to solve that problem I used the existing HTML DOM to check the if the user input is a color.
-I set the backgroundColor of the app's root to the input, if the input returns null then that color does not exist.
+In order for a button to be created and the color box to show color, the input needs to be an actual color.
+In order to solve that problem, I used the existing HTML DOM to check if the user input is a color.
+I set the backgroundColor of the app's root to the input if the input returns null then that color does not exist.

 ## Installation
 Once you have pulled or downloaded the code

 **To install packages**

 ```npm install ```

 **To run a development build**

 ```npm start```

 ### To run a production build locally

 ```npm run build```

 ```npm i -g serve```

 ```serve -s build```

 ## License
 MIT License